 - Government guidelines on wearing Face Coverings state that children on dedicated school services are not required to wear face coverings by Law.
 However Government bodies and local authorities advise that children over the age of 11 are recommended to wear face coverings on all public transport, including school services.
 Therefore we request that children over 11yrs do wear Face Coverings, unless they are exempt for health reasons.

 - Parents are requested to ensure their children are familiar with appropriate hygiene guidelines, such as regular hand washing, use of hand sanitiser, using tissues to catch sneezes and coughs and to dispose of these safely in the bin when they get home.

 - Sensible levels of conduct and behaviour are expected on all school services during this time.
 Reports of persistent problems around behaviour and non wearing of face coverings onboard will be reported to the school.

 - Parents should be aware that their child must NOT travel if they, or anyone in their household has symptoms of COVID-19.

 To find out more about Government guidelines on School Services, please click here

 Lower Passenger Capacity:

-Social Distancing means we are operating vehicles with a lower capacity than normal on General Public Services.
+We are now able to offer more seating capacity for passengers, however we are still operating vehicles with a slightly lower capacity than normal on General Public Services.